Where to Stay in Jasper? Best Neighborhoods and Hotels

 |---|---|---|---|---|---|

-| Chateau Jasper | Jasper | Spacious rooms, indoor pool, friendly staff, free parking, and a quiet location. | You'll appreciate the comfort of the rooms and the indoor pool after your days of exploration. | 130€ | Book |
+| Chateau Jasper | Jasper | Spacious rooms, indoor pool, friendly staff, free parking, and a quiet location. | You’ll appreciate the comfort of the rooms and the indoor pool after a day of exploring. | 130€ | Book |

-| The Crimson Jasper | Jasper | Central location, large rooms, impeccable cleanliness, comfortable bedding, indoor pool, hot tub, and friendly staff. | You'll be thrilled with the location, which allows you to walk everywhere, and the comfort of the rooms, with a pool and hot tub for unwinding after your excursions. | 210€ | Book |
+| The Crimson Jasper | Jasper | Central location, large rooms, spotless cleanliness, comfortable bedding, indoor pool, hot tub, and friendly staff. | You’ll love the location, which makes it easy to do everything on foot, along with the comfort of the rooms—plus the pool and hot tub to unwind after a day of excursions. | 210€ | Book |

-| Forest Park Hotel | Jasper | Spacious rooms, kitchenette, balcony, friendly staff, fast Wi-Fi, and free parking. | You'll be delighted with the renovated rooms and quick service, with convenient spaces for an easy-going stay. | 230€ | Book |
+| Forest Park Hotel | Jasper | Spacious rooms, kitchenette, balcony, friendly staff, fast Wi‑Fi, and free parking. | You’ll be delighted by the renovated rooms and prompt service, with practical spaces that make the stay easy to enjoy. | 230€ | Book |

 The Best Luxury Hotels in Jasper (Lodges & Resorts)